 1800 RESPECT – 1800 737 732 The national sexual assault, domestic and family violence counselling service.
 24/7 phone and online services.

 Casimira Melican is the lead policy researcher at the Victorian Women’s Trust and a regular contributor to the VWT blog.
 She has co-written submissions to the Victorian and Federal Governments on diverse topics such as women’s superannuation, paid parental leave and women’s leadership.
-As you can see, she is pretty pleased that her choice of wearing orange for her headshot has paid off! #GoOrange
+As you can see, she is pretty pleased that her choice of wearing orange (the colour of 16 Days of Activism) for her headshot has paid off! #GoOrange